 Rev 0: Initial version of the document.

 Rev 1: Incorporated changes suggested during the ad hoc presentation.
 Presented CIDs up to, and including Pars VIII (changes are highlighted in this color).

+Rev 2: Removed CID 3160 from document so that more discussions on the topic can be had.

 Interpretation of a Motion to Adopt